ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

   name: helm
   apiGroup: rbac.authorization.k8s.io
 ```

-Because we use client authentication with certificates, the common name field (`CN=helm`) is used by the Kubernetes-API to map the requests to the permissions of this role.
+As we use client authentication with certificates, the common name field (`CN=helm`) is used by the Kubernetes API to map the requests to the permissions of this role.

 Finally, when the helm-upgrade-command from above is executed, our two application pods are replaced by using a custom rolling update strategy in the Kubernetes deployment.

 ```yaml
 apiVersion: extensions/v1beta1
 kind: Deployment